The Near Miss Effect and the Framing of Lotteries

 Therefore,

-$\qedsymbol$ \\[0.5pt] This result leverages the fact that the alphabet has no inner metric and indicates that if our goal is to increase the near miss index and we were to design a slot machine we would increase the number of reels and reduce the number of symbols.
+$\qedsymbol$ \\[0.5pt] This result indicates that if our goal is to increase the near miss index and we were to design a slot machine we would increase the number of reels and reduce the number of symbols.
 However, there are feasibility constraints in designing a slot machine with many reels, one of them is the physical space it requires.
 Also, increasing the number of reels might complicate the DM's inference as to whether a given outcome is close or far from a winning one.
 This leads us to our next result.

 Assuming that the lottery's length is set at some $n \in \mathbb{N}$, increasing the alphabet size is weakly preferable in terms of near miss.

 \begin{proposition} \textsl{Fix an objective probability of winning $p$.
 For any $t\in\mathbb{N}$ and any lottery $\left(q,n,W\right)$ there exists a lottery $\left(tq,n,W^{'}\right)$ such that:}